 An employee, when subpoenaed in connection with County business or called upon to serve jury duty or as a witness, shall receive the regular rate of pay for such time actually required to be in Court based upon the employee's standard (scheduled) work day.
 The employee must deposit any compensation, less mileage payment, received through Jury Pay or Witness Fee with the Grant County Treasurer, along with verification of such duty, to be eligible for pay under this paragraph.
-If an employee is excused from jury duty, or as a witness, on a particular day, he/she shall return to work for the remainder of the employee's scheduled work day.
-With supervisor approval, employees may use vacation, discretionary or compensatory time for jury duty and be eligible for Jury Pay or Witness Fee.
+If an employee is excused from jury duty or as a witness on a particular day, he/she shall return to work for the remainder of the employee's scheduled work day.
+With supervisor approval, employees may use vacation, discretionary, or compensatory time for jury duty and be eligible for Jury Pay or Witness Fee, in lieu of returning to work for the remainder of the employee's scheduled workday.